MultiX-Amsterdam/ijmond-camera-monitor/README.md

 # For Mac OS
 psql postgres
 ```
 In the psql shell, create a project user, create a database for the user with a password, and check if the user and database exist.
-Replace the "DATABASE_PASSWORD" with the project's database password.
-IMPORTANT: do not forget the semicolon and the end of the commands.
+Replace the `DATABASE_PASSWORD` with the project's database password.
+> IMPORTANT: do not forget the semicolon and the end of the commands.
 ```sh
 # Set the password encryption method
 SET password_encryption = 'scram-sha-256';